rishav-jha-mech/Minimalist-Portfolio/README.md

 # Minimalist Portfolio

-This minimalist portfolio template is designed to showcase your skills, projects, and experiences in a clean and professional manner.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FJ6l8HAhXaBgIPo8sQE2Gc5%2FDev-Portfolio%3Fpage-id%3D11%253A2%26type%3Ddesign%26node-id%3D38-1145%26viewport%3D678%252C190%252C0.08%26t%3DaPmrrtPvHofWBbeA-1%26scaling%3Dscale-down%26mode%3Ddesign" allowfullscreen></iframe>

 ## Introduction
-This portfolio is initially created as a personal project by Rishav Jha to showcase his own skills and experiences.
+This portfolio is initially created as a personal project by me to showcase my own skills and experiences.
 However, the intention is to eventually transform it into a template that can be easily customized and used by developers worldwide.

 ## Features
 - Clean and minimalist design